thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 A dashboard in ThingsBoard allows users to visualize and monitor data collected from IoT devices.

-Let's create a dashboard and add three widgets to it in order to display a list of entities and their latest values, as well as show alarm signals related to the specified entity.
+Let&#39;s create a dashboard and add three widgets to it in order to display a list of entities and their latest values, as well as show alarm signals related to the specified entity.

 ### Step 3.1 Create an empty dashboard